Middleware

 3. Terminate execution

 Vox’s core concept is the middleware system.
-You can think of a vox application is a chain of middlewares, when a request came in, the middlewares will be executed one by one to the last.
+You can think of a vox application as a chain of middlewares.
+When a request comes in, the middlewares will be executed one by one.

-The middleware can pre-process the request, for example, extract cookies from HTTP header, transform it to user object or session object, store the result in context for future usage.
+The middleware can pre-process the request, for example, by extracting cookies from the HTTP header, transforming them into a user or session object, and storing the result in the context for future use.

-And the middleware can terminate the execution of next middlewares and respond to users, for authentication or input validation scenarios.
+A middleware can also terminate the execution of the next middlewares and respond to the user.
+This is useful for authentication or input validation.

 Middleware can also modify the request or response.
-You can parse input data from JSON to go struct for known schema, for you do not need to process it in your main actual business handler.
-You can also marshall the result/error to JSON or other encoding types in one place.
+You can parse input data from JSON to a Go struct for a known schema, so you don’t need to process it in your main business handler.
+You can also marshal the result/error to JSON or other encoding types in one place.

-Your actual business handler can be a middleware also, and this usually intends to be the last in the middleware chain.
+Your actual business handler can also be a middleware, and this is usually intended to be the last in the middleware chain.

 A basic middleware

-The simplest middleware is change the response body to a string like this:
+The simplest middleware changes the response body to a string like this:

 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {